 2. Cough & Sore Throat

 Honey is excellent for soothing the pain and inflammation of a sore throat.
 Use it to make your own cough syrup or just take a couple spoonfuls at the first sign of a cough (or any illness).
-You’re immune system will get a boost along with its antibacterial and antiviral power.
+You’re immune system will get a boost from the benefits of manuka honey’s antibacterial and antiviral power.
 Manuka is so good for oral health that it fights plaque and gingivitis, too.

 3. Acne + Skin Conditions